-19.01 Shared teach ning shall include one of the following: 19.01.01 Teaching one semester, full or part-time 19.01.02 Teaching each day but less than a full day (in elementary school, this would be teaching either a.m. or p.m.; in secondary school, this would be teaching less than five (5) assigned instructional hours per day.)
-19.01.03 Teaching less than five (5) days per week 19.01.04 Board Any other less than full-time schedule approved by the 19.02 All shared tin ne assignments shall be at the discretion of the Board.
-19.03 or shared teaching shall be done in a block of time to start with s in the morning or afternoon.
+19.01 Shared teac hing shall include one of the following: 19.01.01 Teaching one semester, full or part-time 19.01.02 Teaching each day but less than a full day (in elementary school, this would be teaching either a.m. or p.m.; in secondary school, this would be teaching less than five (5) assigned instructional hours per day.)
+19.01.03 Teaching less than five (5) days per week 19.01.04 Any other less than full-time schedule approved by the Board 19.02 All shared tir me assignments shall be at the discretion of the Board.
+19.03 for shared teaching shall be done in a block of time to start with s in the morning or afternoon.
 19.04 Attendance at staff meetings may be required if meeting time is just prior to or right after the block of teaching time.
 Teachers who do not attend staff meetings are responsible for finding out what was discussed at meetings.
-19.05 Each teache seniority. r participating in shared teaching shall be granted a full-year's r participating in shared teaching shall be granted a full year's r salary advancement and longevity credit.
-19.06 percentage of being paid the days; an elem percent of 14 The number of leave days shall be pro-rated by the of salary received for shared teaching (i.e., high school teacher bree-fifths salary will receive 60 percent of 14 leave days or 8 mentary teacher being paid one-half of salary will receive 50 days or 7 days.)
-Sick days, funeral days, personal days, and id leave days are subject to contract guidelines.
-19.07 e for shared time teaching shall be equally divided, to the extent ween the morning and afternoon classes.
+19.05 Each teache seniority. er participating in shared teaching shall be granted a full-year's er participating in shared teaching shall be granted a full year's or salary advancement and longevity credit.
+19.06 percentage of being paid the days; an ele percent of 14 The number of leave days shall be pro-rated by the of salary received for shared teaching (i.e., high school teacher bree-fifths salary will receive 60 percent of 14 leave days or 8 mentary teacher being paid one-half of salary will receive 50 4 days or 7 days.)
+Sick days, funeral days, personal days, and aid leave days are subject to contract guidelines.
+19.07 e for shared time teaching shall be equally divided, to the extent tween the morning and afternoon classes.
+19.08 ared time teacher who is teaching less than a full day each nt more than the number of days granted under 19.07 above, the deduction from that teacher's sick leave bank which was accumulated through previous work shall be pro-rated based upon the same proportion as that used for salary determination.

-- 19.08 Should a shared time teacher who is teaching less than a full day each day be absent more than the number of days granted under 19.07 above, the deduction from that teacher's sick leave bank which was accumulated through previous work shall be pro-rated based upon the same proportion as that used for salary determination. - 19.09 A shared time teacher shall be considered full-time for the purpose of determining full years of accumulated service for determining Clawson retirement benefits.
+19.09 A shared time teacher shall be considered full-time for the purpose of determining full years of accumulated service for determining Clawson retirement benefits.